-January 2019: The Partnership is seeking a postdoctoral fellow for a two year term, with an initial appointment of one year.
-The incumbent will lead a program of research informing the provision of healthcare/rehabilitation and compensation services for injured workers, with a focus on optimal work health and return-to-work outcomes among immigrant workers in Canada.
-The position is situated in a broader program of occupational health research under the direction of Drs.
+January 2019: The Partnership for Work, Heath and Safety is seeking a postdoctoral fellow for a two year term, with an initial appointment of one year.
+The incumbent will lead a program of research informing the provision of healthcare, rehabilitation and compensation services for injured workers, with a focus on optimal work-health and return-to-work outcomes among immigrant workers in Canada.
+The position is situated within a broader program of occupational health research under the direction of Drs.
 Mieke Koehoorn and Chris McLeod.
 This position will be supervised by Dr. Mieke Koehoorn.
 The research conducted by the post-doctoral fellow will aim to provide a comprehensive picture of work disability experiences (from injury to return-to-work to long term health consequences), including by immigration status within the Canadian context.

 The primary activities of the postdoctoral research fellow include: